ddmnet/jScroll/README.md

 ### Todos

+* Add pull to refresh.
-* Add the ability to remove elements by saying ".jScroll('remove')".
+* Add pinch to zoom.